TVO: 1970s

 The Ontario Educational Communications Authority (OECA) was created in June 1970 by then Education Minister Bill Davis.
 At that time, the OECA produced children's and educational programming which was aired on commercial television stations.

 The CBC, acting on behalf of OECA, applied for and won a licence for the ministry's television station in Toronto.
 CICA, with the mandate of "[using] electronic and associated media to provide educational opportunities for all people in Ontario".
 The "CA" in the CICA callsign was derived from the last two letters in the OECA acronym.
 CBC operated the CICA transmitter, while the OECA was in charge of programming.
 OECA assumed all operations of the station, independent of the CBC, when the provincial government declared the Authority an independent corporation in a 1973 Order-in-Council.

-CICA signed on the air on September 27, 1970, operating at a radiated power of 423,000 watts video and 84,600 watts audio.
+CICA signed on the air at 2 p.m. on September 27, 1970, on UHF channel 19 operating at a radiated power of 423,000 watts video and 84,600 watts audio.
+The first broadcast lasted for a little over three hours.
 Its studio facilities were located at 1670 Bayview Avenue (a five-storey office building that is still standing) and its 550 ft transmitter antenna was located at 354 Jarvis Street on the CBC tower.
 In 1972, the station moved its operations to a new studio facility at 2180 Yonge Street in the Canada Square Complex, where it remains.
 The station's broadcast name was "OECA", sharing the name of its parent organization, but began using the on-air brand "TVOntario" (and later just TVO) beginning in 1974.

 When the Global Television Network was originally approved, it was with a proposal that OECA would broadcast across southern Ontario during the daytime using Global's six transmitters, as Global's own programming only ran from 5 p.m. to midnight.
 However, when Global launched in 1974, this proposal was not implemented.

 In the latter half of the 1970s, TVO began adding rebroadcast transmitters in other Ontario communities.
 Its first rebroadcast transmitter, CICO (now CICO-24), signed on from Ottawa on October 25, 1975.

 1980s–1990s

+TVO's first major agreement with a foreign broadcaster was with Japan's NHK in 1982.
+This led to a longtime agreement between the two broadcasters.
+In 1989, they co-produced the documentary series Global Family, which by 1994 had over 80 episodes.
+TVO distributed the series in over 50 territories.